Welcome back to the 23rd edition of Cambodia Golf Today, the leading golf magazine in the Kingdom of Cambodia.

 On June 20th, the world lost a legend of the game in Peter Thomson.
 Passed away aged 88 at his home in Melbourne, Australia, Thomson had been battling with Parkinson’s Disease for four years.
 He was a Hall of Famer, a five-time Open champion and winner of numerous professional events across the world.
 He served as the President of the Australian PGA for 32 years and helped founded the Asian Tour.
 Peter Thomson’s accomplishment in golf during his lifetime can never be forgotten and for that, he will truly be missed.

 Many things happened in the last two months.
-Brooks Koepka won back-to-back U.S. Open to become the third player in history to do so while Francesco Molinari became the first Italian ever to win a major championship after a spectacular performance at The Open.
-Both men made history and I would just like to take this time to congratulate them for their feats.
+Brooks Koepka won back-to-back U.S. Open to become the seventh player in history to do so while Francesco Molinari became the first Italian ever to win a major championship after a spectacular performance at The Open.
+Both men made history and we would just like to take this time to congratulate them for their feats.

 Lastly, enjoy reading Cambodia Golf Today and please tell us what you think of the magazine through the contact page of this website.